xelis-project/xelis-blockchain/README.md

 The main features of XELIS are the following:
 - **BlockDAG**: reduce orphaned blocks rate.
 - **Egalitarian Mining**: any CPU or GPU can mine XELIS easily.
-- **Privacy**: Homomorphic Encryption allows to have encrypted balances and encrypted transfered amounts.
+- **Privacy**: Homomorphic Encryption allows to have encrypted balances and encrypted transferred amounts.
 - **Confidential Asset**: Any asset deployed on XELIS network will have the same privacy and functionality like XELIS.
 Not just a number in a Smart Contract.
 - **Event system**: every event happening on the network (daemon or wallet) can be detected and notified easily.
 - **Instant Sync**: Your wallet balances and history is synced in few seconds.